 In many areas, an experienced nurse can make more money caring for patients than teaching, but nursing schools are moving to offer more competitive salaries to attract nurses into education.
 The hours and working conditions are also an important factor in choosing this career.

-Before you can teach nursing, you must become, at minimum, a registered nurse with a valid license and several years of work experience.
+Before you can teach nursing, you must become, at minimum, a registered nurse (RN) with a valid license and several years of work experience.
 Most nurse educators complete a master’s degree in nursing, although a doctorate is required to teach at most universities.
 You may also want to get a post-master’s certificate or degree in education as well as certification for your area of specialty.

 In addition to knowledge and clinical experience, nurse educators must be good teachers.
 That means you need exceptional communication skills, no fear of public speaking, an easy rapport with people and the ability to clearly explain complex concepts to students.